The 7 Best Ways to Track Employee Training Progress and Results

 FAQ on How to Track Training for Employees

 Spreadsheets are an easy training tracker for employees who work for a small business with limited resources.
-However, if your company can afford a small investment, an LMS with a low-cost plan offers better automation and tracking features, making it a scalable long-term solution.
+However, if your organization can afford a small investment, an LMS with a low-cost plan offers better automation and tracking features, making it a scalable long-term solution.

 What metrics should be prioritized when tracking employee training?